dylanized/drupal-docker/README.md

 ### Step 4 - Edit Database Settings

-To run an existing Drupal instance, edit the Drupal config file at `sites/default/settings.php` to match your database credentials from Step 1.
+If you using an existing Drupal codebase, edit the Drupal config file at `sites/default/settings.php` to match your database credentials from Step 1.

 To install a fresh instance of Drupal from your local code, delete `settings.php`.
 During the install process, be sure to set the database host to `mysql`.